jaekyeom/alfred-typora-workflow/README.md

 ## Credits

-Credits to [alfred-browser-tabs](https://github.com/epilande/alfred-browser-tabs) for the structure of the workflow.
+- [alfred-browser-tabs](https://github.com/epilande/alfred-browser-tabs) for the structure of the workflow.
+- [OneUpdater](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) for the automatic updater node.

 ## License